Types of Decisions, Skills, and the Six Cs

 Critical thinking

-The mental process of making a wise judgment focusing on personal conviction and actions.
-Some components are observation, reasoning, classification, analysis, inference, evaluation, meta-cognition.
+Critical thinking is the mental process of making sound judgments through careful observation, analysis, and reasoned evaluation.
+Its components include observation, reasoning, classification, analysis, inference, evaluation, and meta-cognition.

 Critical thinking is the rigorous examination of evidence and reasoning.
 It is what separates a thoughtful decision from a reactive one.